moonbeam-foundation/moonbeam/docs/cherry-picks/UPGRADE-stable2603.md

 ## Risks & open questions

-- **moonkit dependency** — Phase 1.4 blocks on [moonkit#95](https://github.com/Moonsong-Labs/moonkit/pull/95) (base bump) merging.
-PR is open with CI green and review feedback applied; nudge Moonsong-Labs for final review/merge.
+- **moonkit dependency** — no longer blocks moonbeam Phase 3: an interim `moonbeam-polkadot-stable2603` branch is cut off the open base-bump PR head (see Phase 1.4).
+Still need [moonkit#95](https://github.com/Moonsong-Labs/moonkit/pull/95) merged to `main` to finalize — PR is open with CI green and review feedback applied; nudge Moonsong-Labs for final review/merge, then reconcile the release branch against the merge commit.
 - **EVM divergence** — anything new in upstream v1.0 (new EIPs, gas changes) must be backported manually onto the 0.43.x fork.
 - **Deferred EIPs** — confirm no EIP from stable2603 needs implementation work in our fork (`implementing-eips` skill).
 - **Verification cost** — Phase 1.5 frontier verification has 14 rows; parallelize via sub-agents.